 I'm having technical issues, what do I do?

 If you've joined the live stream class and there's a tech wobble, it's best to close the browser and relaunch.
 Head back to the email link and join the class again from there.

 If your video keeps buffering, it could be an issue at your end - limit the amount of devices in your space that are using the internet.

 What props do I need?

-Many of Sarah's practices are enhanced by having some support.
+Lots of yoga practices are enhanced by having some support.